nickbalestra/nickbalestra.github.io/_posts/2015-08-08-for-loops-the-bad-the-good-the-ugly.markdown

 }
 {% endhighlight %}

-We all know him: it's a pain to type, a risk for our is (Unless we rely on ES6 and use 'let' within the for signature when declaring the index variable) and a scope polluter in general.
-The for loop , also known as the 'for semicolon' loop, is definitely the most common used control flow for* looping in js
+We all know him: it's a pain to type, a risk for our i's (Unless we rely on ES6 and use 'let' within the for signature when declaring the index variable) and a scope polluter in general.
+The for loop , also known as the 'for semicolon' loop, is definitely the most common used control flow for looping in js

 ***